Fighter-bomber: Korean War

 All changed when the Soviet Air Force intervened with swept-wing Mikoyan-Gurevich MiG-15s flown by Russian pilots on November 1.
 The planes had Korean markings and the pilots had been taught a few Korean words, in a thin sham that the USSR was not fighting.
 The MiG-15 used captured German swept wing technology and tools and British jet engines, 25 of which had been a gift from Stafford Cripps the president of the Board of Trade and were quickly copied.
 Josef Stalin remarked “What fool will sell us his secrets?”
 The MiG's Rolls-Royce Nene had 5,000 lbf thrust, twice as much as the jets of its main British and US opponents, which used the older Rolls-Royce Derwent design.
 Only the Navy Grumman F9F Panther used a version of the Nene and could match the MiG-15, accounting for seven during November.

 Daylight heavy bomber raids over North Korea ceased and the Lockheed F-80 Shooting Star and its all-weather variant the Lockheed F-94 Starfire were focused on bombing missions whilst the North American F-86 Sabre was rushed to Korea to combat the MiG-15s.
 There is much debate as to which was the better fighter.
 Recent research suggests a 13-10 advantage to the Sabre against Russian pilots, but the US pilots were mostly WWII veterans whilst the Russians were often “volunteers” with only a few hours aloft.
 The Australians converted from Mustangs to Gloster Meteor fighter-bombers, the first Allied jet fighter of WWII but no match for a MiG-15.
 It was pressed into combat but after four were lost when the squadron was bounced by 40 Mig-15s, reverted to ground attack, carrying 16 60 lb rockets.
 Although Meteors shot down 6 MiG-15s, 30 were lost, but mainly to ground fire.
 Both Corsairs and Sea Furies also shot down MiG-15s, but were vulnerable to the faster jet.

-The Dassault Mirage 2000D is designed for long-range strikes.

-Post-war

-An SU-34 Fullback at Tallinn, Estonia.
+Post-Korean War